reactgraphqlacademy/graphql-api-training/README.md

 };
 ```

+The second argument of the resolver (we are calling it `args`) points to the arguments passed to the field.
 In the following example args points to `id`:

 ```js
 const schema = gql`